pantheon-systems/documentation/source/partials/configure-wp-site-networks-with-integrated-composer.md

 </Alert>

-Move your WordPress core files from `/code/web/wp` to `web/` root by using the [example WordPress Composer script](https://github.com/pantheon-systems/example-wordpress-composer/blob/f73fe27153ba6a772e7b316edd3442ed1de7c29d/scripts/composer/cleanup-composer).
+Move your WordPress core files from `/code/web/wp` to the `/code/web` root by using the [example WordPress Composer script](https://github.com/pantheon-systems/example-wordpress-composer/blob/f73fe27153ba6a772e7b316edd3442ed1de7c29d/scripts/composer/cleanup-composer).

  Note that this script is only intended as an example to help you get started.
 You will most likely need to make changes to match your current configuration.